computationalrelativity/gr-athena/README.md

 - Configuration script sets up the problem to run (here `z4c_awa_tests`)
 - Compiler is selected as `g++` with `OpenMP` threading
-- Ghost selection is made
+- Vertex-centered sampling is chosen; ghost selection is made

 Run the code: